Becoming Lifelong Learners…

 Disciples of Jesus Christ are lifelong learners who influence others to serve.

 NMO-UMC offers the following Christian Education opportunities for all ages.
 Join us Sundays at 9:45 a.m.

 Children’s Sunday School Class

-This class is currently looking at the teachings and miracles of Jesus.
+This will be learning about the classic Old Testament stories of faith.
 Led by Marcie Fleischer, this class meets on the second floor.